jbhinky/theophilus.io/docs/pseudocode-fragments/memory-architecture/delayed_memory_writer.md

     delay = current_time - input_time
     return MIN_DELAY < delay < MAX_DELAY

-🔄 UDC Stage Mapping
+🔄 UDC Stage Mapping – delayed_memory_writer.py

-UDC Stage

-Description

-Pseudocode Action
+Stage 2 – First Stimulus Registration

+Captures incoming input data but does not immediately store it—holds it in the buffer queue.

-Stage 3
+Stage 3 – Delay Before Registration

-Delay threshold test

-verify_delay_window()
+Enforces temporal offset between input reception and memory storage (as required by UDC).

-Stage 4
+Stage 4 – Memory Write (Post-Delay)

-Store memory

-MEMORY_STACK.push()

-Stage 6

-Pair with prediction

-prediction: last_predicted
+Commits the delayed stimulus to the memory stack using a timestamped structure.

+Stage 5 – Memory Chain Formation

+Integrates the new memory node into the existing timeline chain, linking it to prior events.

-Stage 9
+Stage 9 – Memory-Driven Prediction Accuracy Check

-Delayed chain validation

-enforced via timestamp comparisons
+Marks memory nodes as validated or rejected based on whether prediction aligned with the delayed write.

+Stage 16 – Memory Integrity Scanning

+Periodically verifies that the delay-log gap is preserved and no retroactive changes occurred.

+Stage 23 – Emergence Chain Retention

+Ensures memory units involved in self-reference are tagged for permanent retention.

 🕓 Delay Requirements